3 or 4 credit hours

 Copyrighted Material: All material provided through this website is subject to Copyright and Fair Use laws.
 This applies but is not limited to class/recitation notes, slides, assignments, solutions, project descriptions, etc. You are allowed (and expected!) to use all the provided material for PERSONAL use.
 However, you are strictly prohibited from sharing the material with others in general and from posting the material on the Web or other file-sharing venues in particular.

 Course Evaluations.
-Because student ratings of instructors and courses provide very important feedback to instructors and are also used by administrators in evaluating instructors, it is extremely important for students to complete confidential course evaluations online known as the Campus Program for Student Evaluation of Teaching evaluation.
-You will receive an email from the Office of Faculty Affairs inviting you to complete your course evaluations and will receive an email confirmation when you have completed each one.
+Because student ratings of instructors and courses provide very important feedback to instructors and are also used by administrators in evaluating instructors, it is extremely important for students to complete confidential course evaluations online, known as the Campus Program for Student Evaluation of Teaching evaluation.
+You will receive an email from the Office of Faculty Affairs inviting you to complete your course evaluations, and you will receive an email confirmation when you have completed each one.

 For more information, please refer to the UIC Course Evaluation Handbook.